AIMS-Ghana/python-course/_topic/05/ifelse.md

 warmup: true
 ---

+## HW Review

+What did people have the most trouble figuring out?

+## Programming

+Thing big: what was this homework about?

+## Key Research Ideas

+ - pseudo-random numbers

+## Key Python Ideas

+ - old: defining functions
+ - functions as inputs to functions
+ - plotting libraries

 ## Recall: Piece-wise defined Functions And Function Domains

 **DISCUSS: WHAT ARE SOME EXAMPLES OF PIECEWISE DEFINED FUNCTIONS?**